Percolation on triangulations: a bijective path to Liouville quantum gravity: Discrete dictionary I: Spine-looptrees decomposition

 \begin{definition} Let $(M,\sigma)\in\bmT_P$, and let $T$ be the set of inner triangles on the percolation path.
 We denote by $\LR(M,\sigma)$ the site-percolated map obtained from $(M,\sigma)$ by \begin{compactenum} \item deleting all the inner edges not incident to one of the triangles in $T$, \item replacing each unicolor edge incident to two triangles in $T$ by a double edge, \item replacing each unicolor inactive outer edge incident to a triangle in $T$ by a double edge. \end{compactenum} The outer edges of $\LR(M,\sigma)$ can be identified with the outer edges of $M$, and are still marked as either active or inactive. \end{definition}

-\fig{width=.6\linewidth}{LR-map2}{A percolated near-triangulation $(M,\sigma)\in\bmT_P$, and the associated site-percolated map $\LR(M,\sigma)$.
+\fig{width=.6\linewidth}{LR-map2}{A percolated near-triangulation $(M,\sigma)\in\bmT_P$, and the associated percolated map $\LR(M,\sigma)$.
 The percolation path is indicated by a bold line, and the inactive outer edges are indicated by crosses.}

 The definition of $\LR(M,\sigma)$ is illustrated in Figure~\ref{fig:LR-map2}.
 The percolated map $\LR(M,\sigma)$ has three parts: the white cluster, the black cluster, and the set of bicolor edges.
+To describe each cluster we will use the concept of \emph{looptree} which is a collections of cycles glued along a tree structure.
+Then it is natural to think of $\LR(M,\sigma)$ as a ``shuffle of two looptrees'' as represented in Figure~\ref{fig:generic-spine}.
+The concept of looptree is due to Curien and Kortchemski \cite{curien-kortchemski-looptree-def} who used it to study percolation clusters of the site-percolated UIPT \cite{curien-kortchemski-looptree-perc}.
+Recently, Richier \cite{Richier:looptrees} also used shuffles of two looptrees to study percolation clusters of the site-percolated UIHPT.

-As we now explain, it is natural to think of $\LR(M,\sigma)$ as a ``shuffle of two looptrees'' (corresponding to the two clusters) as represented in Figure~\ref{fig:generic-spine}.
-We will then show that this shuffle of two looptrees is bijectively encoded by the walk in $\ZZ^2$ obtained from $w=\bPhi^{-1}(M,\sigma)$ by replacing each ``cone excursion'' by a single step.
+The main goal of this section is to show that the shuffle of two looptrees $\LR(M,\sigma)$ can be recovered from the Kreweras walk $w=\bPhi^{-1}(M,\sigma)$ in a very natural manner.
+In a nutshell, the shuffle of two looptrees is bijectively encoded by the the walk in $\ZZ^2$ obtained from $w$ by replacing each ``cone excursion'' by a single step.

 \fig{width=.4\linewidth}{generic-spine}{Generic decomposition of the percolated map $\LR(M,\sigma)$ as a ``shuffle'' of two discrete looptrees.
 Note that the active left (resp. right) edges of $M$ are bridges of the white (resp. black) cluster of $\LR(M,\sigma)$, but that there is no other bridges in these clusters.}